Kudos to you for reading about broadband Internet troubleshooting right now!

-Dong's note: I first published this post on Jan 18, 2019, and updated it on April 13, 2021, to add more relevant information.
+Dong's note: I first published this post on January 18, 2019, and last updated it on March 3, 2023, to add more relevant information.

 Broadband Internet Troubleshooting: Four simple steps